Discord Interactions

 Views

-So, based on this, you could have a maximum of 25 buttons in a View with no Select Menus and 5 Select Menus with no Buttons in a View.
-This doesn't mean you can't have them both in a View.
-You can have a combination, such as 20 Buttons and a Select Menu or 10 Buttons and 3 Select Menus.
+So, based on this, you could have a maximum of 25 Buttons in a View with no Select Menus, and 5 Select Menus in a View with no Buttons.
+This doesn't mean you can't have them both in a View, however.
+You can have a combination of them, such as 20 Buttons and a Select Menu or 10 Buttons and 3 Select Menus.

 Buttons

 Buttons are the first of the Message Components.
-They allow for quick responses to prompts, such as a "cancel" or "continue" button.
-Of course, these aren't the only uses.
-People have created awesome things with buttons, such as calculators, games, and more!
+They allow for quick responses to prompts, such as for canceling or continuing an action.
+Of course, these aren't their only uses; people have created awesome things with Buttons, such as calculators, games, and more!

 Select Menus

 Select Menus are the second of Discord's Message Components.
-They allow for quick choices by the user that your bot can use.
+They allow users to select from a list of choices, which your bot can then use.
 Select Menus are good for things such as choosing features, pages of a help menu, and more.

 This is what a Select Menu looks like.
 While not looking as good as Buttons, they still look great and have even greater possibilities.
 To learn more about Select Menus, please refer to our Select Menus page.